Koredotcom/web-kore-sdk/docs/customizations/headless/README.md

 The Kore Web SDK can connect to the Kore.ai Platform without rendering the chat window.
 The bot client handles JWT authentication, web socket connection, sending/receiving messages, history and reconnection on its own.
 This is useful when you want to build your own UI or integrate bot conversations into an existing application.

-Use `createBotInstance` to create the bot client instance.
+Use `createBotInstance` from the `headless` entry to create the bot client instance.
+This entry does not include the chat window UI bundle.

 > [!NOTE]
 > The bot client runs in the browser.
 It uses `window`, `navigator`, `WebSocket` and `XMLHttpRequest` internally, so it will not work in Node.js directly.